Frequently asked questions

 TDN App Quick Start Guide:

-Complete device setup - Plug device into vehicle OBD-II with key on / engine off and follow on-screen instructions (TDN App> Tools > Setup “Device”)
+Complete device setup – Plug device into vehicle OBD-II port with key on / engine off, follow on-screen instructions (TDN App> Tools > Setup "Device")

-Read your stock file (TDN App > Files > Read Vehicle) If you encounter ANY error messages when attempting to read the stock file, please follow the additional steps in the section below then return to step 5 (See: "Additional steps for read vehicle errors...").
+Read vehicle & sync file – (TDN App > Files > Read Vehicle) * Don’t forget to come back to step 5 * IMPORTANT: If you encounter an error message when attempting to read the stock file, follow additional steps for read vehicle errors below, then return to these instructions.

 Repeat steps 5-7 until your tune is complete (sync file, submit request, receive tune revision).
 Please allow 2-5 business days processing time for each TDN Request.